Lab 1 (due 1/10), 11:59pm

 I believe is on by default.
 If they don't make sense, try invoking

-(lui-initialize) at the LKB prompt.
+(lui-initialize) at the LKB prompt in emacs.

 - Ask the LKB to parse each of the strings you found that it doesn't parse.